 Filming and photographing in the open air and areas for general use is permitted on campus for non-commercial purposes.
-However, filming and photographing activities and/or installations at the adjacent Chemelot Industrial Park from the campus is not permitted.
+However, filming and photographing activities and/or installations in other landlord areas or in the adjacent Chemelot Industrial Park from the campus is not permitted.